xing/israkel/README.md

 This gem is a collection of rake tasks for maintaining common tasks for the iPhone Simulator on Mac OS like ...

+* Change preferences of the iPhone Simulator
+* Change the language of the iPhone Simulator
+* Reset the iPhone Simulator
 * Start the iPhone Simulator
 * Stop the iPhone Simulator